Introduction to the Enrichment Program

 A Swimming Report Card is sent home every six months to update parents regarding their children's swimming ability.
 In addition, the pool uses Clear & Humics, a water purification solution that protects and moisturizes the skin while detoxifying any harm from chlorine.

-Every other week, there’s a physical education class either indoors or in the park, conducted by a specialized P.E. instructor.
-Children are taught how to exercise using their whole body by learning how use the vaulting box, mat, horizontal bar, jump rope, run properly, etc. The goal is not to focus on “athletic abilities,” but rather on enjoying exercise, developing motor skills, and growing mentally by developing the habit of thinking carefully.
+There's a physical education class either indoors or in the park.
+Children are taught how to exercise using their whole body by learning how use the vaulting box, mat, horizontal bar, jump rope, run properly, etc. The goal is not to focus on "athletic abilities," but rather on enjoying exercise, developing motor skills, and growing mentally by developing the habit of thinking carefully.

 We provide food education for the students by collaborating with an Italian restaurant called "Primo" and local farmers.
 We don't just enjoy the harvest, but we participate in planting, cultivating, weeding and cooking what we grow.
 In addition, keeping our food education goals in mind, we hold special events like cooking lessons by a professional chef or experiencing a course meal at a private restaurant.
 Of course, food education is part of our daily life and meals.